pavan2004it/botocli/README.md

 Post that install the package by issuing the command pip install directory of the package/*.whl

-Once the package is installed then you can start using the application by issuing the command botocli --help you should get the below response.
+Once the package is installed then you can start using the application.

+Issue the command botocli --help you will see the below response.

 Usage: botocli [OPTIONS] COMMAND [ARGS]...